simon-oz/BARG/README.md

 To learn more about BARG and our ongoing research, feel free to contact us:

-- Associate Professor Nik Thompson: [email protected]
+- Associate Professor Dr. Nik Thompson: [email protected]
-- Adjunct Research Fellow Dengya Zhu (Simon): [email protected]
+- Adjunct Research Fellow Dr. Dengya Zhu (Simon): [email protected]
 - Dr. Michael Borck: [email protected]

 We are excited about the possibilities that lie ahead in AI research, and we look forward to collaborating with you to drive innovation and create a positive impact on society.
 Together, we can shape